Skip to main content

 Protected Items

-Never deleted by retention:
+Never deleted by prune:

 • Child manifests of multi-platform indexes